bewards/tech-blog-grav/pages/01.blog/creating-a-bootstrap-modal-with-sitecore-sxa/item.md

 metadata:
     'og:title': 'Creating a Bootstrap Modal with Sitecore SXA' 'og:type': article
-    'og:description': 'How to convert a Bootstrap 4 Modal and all of it''s properties into a content-authorable custom SXA Component, along with the ability to add Modal buttons that can either dismiss the modal, redirect, or prevent the modal from re-appearing on future page loads'
+    'og:description': 'How to convert a Bootstrap 4 Modal and all of its properties into a content-authorable custom SXA Component, along with the ability to add Modal buttons that can either dismiss the modal, redirect, or prevent the modal from re-appearing on future page loads'
     'og:url': 'http://hightechmanland.com/blog/creating-a-bootstrap-modal-with-sitecore-sxa'
     'og:site_name': HighTechManLand
     'og:locale': English